coy0tecode/Work-Companion/README.md

 * An app that works and runs and doesn't have errors and does some stuff for you oh boy
 * Very barebones, it does not look pretty
 * Sizing is all over the place.
 You'll have to resize the app window sometimes and the profile popup shows up in a weird spot.
 Sorry bout that.
-* Closing the app does not actually exit the program, should be a simple fix coming in the near future
+* Closing the app does not actually exit the program, should be a simple fix coming in the near future (FIXED)
 * Currently lots of stuff in one folder/location.
 Moving folders and files from the app location will probably break the program, so please don't.
 * Looking into many improvements for the next release, just wanted to get this working version out there for now